 First, please know that the formal is structured in such a way that bringing a date is not necessary for having a fun evening full of partnered dancing.
 You will have multiple opportunities to ask a certain person to dance, even if he or she does not appear on your dance card.
 You and your friend may also request each other as your first seating choice without being registered as dates.

 Gentlemen, if you would like to invite a date, we recommend that you do so in a timely manner.
-We will do our best to make sure all dates are moved off the waiting list promptly, but if an invited date signed up for the formal but does not pay for the registration fee promptly, and we have exceeded our girl/guy ratios or our attendance limit, we may not be able to accommodate your date.
+We will do our best to make sure all dates are moved off the waiting list promptly, but if an invited date signed up for the formal and does not pay for the registration fee promptly, and we have exceeded our girl/guy ratios or our attendance limit, we may not be able to accommodate your date.